 All DEL applications are submitted to NSF for review.
 Upon completion of the review process, the administration of awards is conducted separately by NEH or NSF.

 Application materials are available on the National Science Foundation's website .

-In the last five competitions the NEH component of the Documenting Endangered Languages program received an average of 73 applications per year.
-The program made an average of 10 awards per year, for a funding ratio of 14 percent.
-(Note that NEH administers the program in partnership with the National Science Foundation, which also receives applications and makes awards.)
+In the last five competitions the Documenting Endangered Languages program, administered in partnership with the National Science Foundation, received an average of eighty applications per year.
+The program made an average of 38 awards per year, for a funding ratio of 48 percent.

 The number of applications to an NEH grant program can vary widely from year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com.

 Program questions should be directed to NEH’s Division of Preservation and Access at 202-606-8570 or firstname.lastname@example.org .
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.